dgonzal/SFrameBatch/README.md

 -> Take the ConfigParse & ConfigSGE part from the example file and add it to your xml file.
 It has to stay commented at the beginnign of the file otherwise sframe would read it and not work.

--> Go to the directory where you run sframe from.
-This is not requiered by sframe_split but if you use relative paths, it will not be possible to resolve them correctly and errors will be thrown.
+-> Go to the directory where you run sframe_main from.
+This is not requiered by sframe_batch.py but if you use relative paths, it will not be possible to resolve them correctly and errors will be thrown.

--> sframe_batch.py [options] File.xml
+-> Usage: sframe_batch.py [options] File.xml

--> sframe_batch.py File.xml creates the xml files, the needed sh files and tells you how many jobs you are going to submit
+-> sframe_batch.py File.xml creates the xml files, the needed sh files and tells you how many jobs you are going to submit.

+-> You can still run all the xml files with sframe_main in the *workdir*.

 -> To submit the jobs use the -s option.
-Pls make sure that you don't submit too many jobs
+Pls make sure that you don't submit too many jobs.

 -> For more have a look at the help: sframe_batch.py --help